The-P-Man/Alteryx-Workflow-Template/README.md

 # Alteryx-Workflow-Template
- An Alteryx app that automatically creates a template for an Alteryx project
+ An Alteryx app that automatically creates a template for an Alteryx project including,
+ * File structure
+ * Workflow Layout